Watch / Book Overviews / New Testament Overviews

 Matthew 1-13

-Matthew begins with a genealogy that shows Jesus as a descendant from the line of David, a king and a fulfillment of the God's covenant promises to David and all of Israel.
-From the calling of the disciples to the parables to the great commission, Matthew's account shows readers how the promises and prophecies God made to his people in the Old Testament came to pass through Jesus.
+Matthew begins with a genealogy that shows Jesus as a descendant from the line of David, a king and a fulfillment of God’s covenant promises to David and all of Israel.
+Matthew’s gospel account shows readers how the promises and prophecies God made to his people in the Old Testament came to pass through Jesus.

 8:17